leangjia/blender_docs/manual/animation/armatures/bones/properties/deform.rst

 overriding any weights that it might have been assigned before; It mutes its influence.

-It also excludes the active bone in the automatic weight calculation when the mesh is parented to the armature using the *Armature Deform* tool with the "With Automatic Weights" option.
+It also excludes the active bone in the automatic weight calculation when the mesh is parented to the armature using the *Armature Deform* tool with the *With Automatic Weights* option.

 .. _armature-bones-envelope: